skupperproject/skupper/test/integration/acceptance/custom/hello_policy/README.md

 ## namespace selection

-Namespace selection is on a list of actual namespaces, regexes thereof, or label selectors (any tokens with a '=' in the middle), plus the special "\*" notation, representing any namespace.
+Namespace selection is on a list of regular expressions that match namespaces, or label selectors (any tokens with a '=' in the middle), plus the special `\*` notation, representing any namespace.

 *Question*: Where are regexes anchored?
 If everything is a regex and they're